johnandersen777/johnandersen777.github.io/content/posts/religion.md

 3. **Transformation Through Ecstatic Experience**: Influenced by Dionysian traditions, this pillar incorporates rituals and practices that involve ecstatic experiences, such as music, dance, or other forms of spiritual expression.
 These practices aim to transcend ordinary consciousness, facilitate personal transformation, and deepen the connection with the divine.

 > Walls of Speakers.
-However has ears let them hear DJ Alice spin if they will
+Whoever has ears lets them hear dj alice spin them through the looking glass.
+Gateway project page 25.
+"How much of a wiggle, is a wiggle?"
+[Alan Watts]

 ## Notes